path

 {"nodes":[{"id":1,"labels":["Dog"],"properties":{},"type":"node"},{"id":0,"labels":["Wolf"],"properties":{},"type":"node"}],"relationships":[{"id":0,"start":0,"end":1,"label":"CATCHES","properties":{},"type":"relationship"}],"type":"path"}

-Expand from Dog and Mouse.
+The query will expand from Dog and Mouse labeled nodes.
 Cat is the termination label, and the maximum number of hops is 1.
-Also, mouse is passed as ID, to demonstrate that capability of expand function.
+Also, Mouse is passed as ID, to demonstrate that capability of the expand function.

 MATCH (w:Wolf), (d:Dog), (c:Cat), (m:Mouse), (h:Human)